 Faculty Wishing to Help a Student

 The college years can be times of discovery and excitement, and those of us who work with students strive to incorporate these elements in our teaching.
 At the same time, the personal and intellectual development which students experience in their college years can be taxing and difficult.
 They leave the security of home, may experience loves and losses, or suffer from alcohol abuse, sexual assault, family problems, and deaths of loved ones.
-In a campus community such as ours, faculty members can help by identifying students in need of assistance and directing them to the helping systems that are already in place at the College.
+In a campus community such as ours, faculty members can help by identifying students in need of assistance and directing them to the helping systems that are already in place at the university.

 Students, or anyone for that matter, can experience a crisis if stress exceeds their coping resources.
 Most crises can be resolved successfully within a few weeks but some cannot.
 Some crises escalate and may place affected individuals in precarious, even dangerous situations.
 At the same time, crises can present students with opportunities for significant personal growth, especially when help is provided.
 Faculty can assist our students in avoiding dangerous situations and can help them develop their potential if they can identify difficulties as they develop and can refer the students to appropriate sources of help.
 The following information will provide you with some guidance in this process.